test-fullautomation/robotframework-testsuitesmanagement/test/readme.rst

    testconfig/tsm_test_ignore_pattern_TXT.txt

-Every line in the current log file that contains one of the *ignore* patterns in this file, will be skipped during both the log file pre check and the log file comparison.
+Every line in the current log file that contains one of the *ignore* patterns in this ignore pattern file, will be skipped during both the log file pre check and the log file comparison.

 The content is interpreted as string (**not** as regular expression) and is applied to the debug log file in TXT format only